PrajwalKG/PrajwalKG/README.md

 ## About

+- I hold a Bachelor's Of Engineering (B.E) Degree from Sahyadri College Of Engineering and Management, Adyar, Mangalore, Karnataka.
-- Currently I am pursuing Data Science and Machine Learning Bootcamp from Jovian.
+- I have completed Data Science and Machine Learning Bootcamp from Jovian.
-- Practicing Data Science and Machine Learning for over 8 months, Completed 600+ hours of coursework, 12 coding assignments, and 3 projects (Web scraping, Exploratory data analysis) which include EDA, ML, SQL, and Tableau Dashboard.
+- Practicing Data Science and Machine Learning for over 8 months, Completed 600+ hours of coursework, 12 coding assignments, and 3 projects (Exploratory Data Analysis, Machine Learning, Web Scraping, SQL Mini Project, Tableau Dashboard).
 - Currently, I am open to opportunities for Data Analyst, Business Analyst, Product analyst and Data Scientist Roles

 ## Skills